 Fertility drugs have been associated with a variety of outcomes.
 The primary outcome is very positive: women get pregnant and deliver a healthy baby!
 Sometimes these medications are linked with multiple pregnancies: twins, triplets, quads!
 Other outcomes are less joyful: side effects, and birth defects.
 Each outcome increases indirect spending.

 Fertility drugs and getting pregnant is a happy outcome that may increase your medical expenses, while reducing mom’s income.
 Many women take an unpaid maternity leave, which may create hardship after spending so much money just trying to get pregnant.
-Supplemental maternity insurance can replace mom’s income, and pay benefits that offset many of these expenses.
+Supplemental health insurance for IVF can replace mom’s income, and pay benefits that offset many of these expenses.

-The most common side effect of many fertility drugs is multiple pregnancy.
+The most common side effect of many fertility drugs is multiple pregnancies.
 Many follicle stimulating hormones promote extra egg production.
 More than one quality egg increases the chances that two or more eggs become fertilized.
 Multiple pregnancies are often high risk, and deliver preterm.
 Mom may experience added expenses for hospitalizations, and additional lost income during an extended pregnancy leave.
 Preemies confined to an NICU leave many couples with unpaid medical bills.
-Supplemental maternity insurance may make bonus payments for multiples.

 Fertility drug discounts are available using tax deductible medical expenses, and pharmacy discount cards.
 Your unreimbursed medical expenses: deductibles, co pays, coinsurance, and amounts you must self pay are all tax deductible infertility expenses.
 There are two ways to get your IRS discounts: Flexible Spending Accounts (FSA), and Schedule A which is filed every tax year.